MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/addclientlinks.md

   - php
   - python
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.

 # AddClientLinks Service Operation - Customer Management
 Initiates the client link process to manage the account of another customer.
 Sends an invitation from an agency to a potential client.
-For more information about the client link lifecycle, see [Link to Client Accounts](../guides/management-model-agencies.md#clientlink).
+For more information about the client link lifecycle, see [Link to Client Accounts](~/guides/management-model-agencies.md#clientlink).

 > [!NOTE]
 > The client account must have a valid payment instrument set up for post-pay billing.
 Prepaid accounts are not supported for management by agencies.

 Only an agency may call this service operation.
 For more information about becoming an agency, see the [Resources for agency partners](https://advertise.bingads.microsoft.com/en-us/resources/bing-partner-program/agency-resources).

 The role of the user calling this operation must be Super Admin.
-For more information, see [User Roles and Available Service Operations](../guides/customer-accounts.md#userroles).
+For more information, see [User Roles and Available Service Operations](~/guides/customer-accounts.md#userroles).

 There is no set limit to the amount of client accounts that can be linked to an agency.